 LAs to Nonpoint Sources in the HUA:

-NPS load allocations are not set consistently.
+Methods used to establish NPS load allocationstypically vary between the states.
 Often, it seems that baseline loads are calculated for particular industry sectors (e.g. agriculture), which are then multiplied by a percentage reduction target.
 This percentage reduction target seems to be based on best professional judgment.
 In other cases, this amount seems to be based on an expected reduction in human-caused pollution above natural background or baseline conditions.
 Another variable is whether LAs are established based on conservative estimates and assumptions, such as low flow water years.
 Currently, the states do not appear to allocate any nutrient or sediment loads to nonpoint sources.

 In several sediment TMDLs reviewed, for example, LAs were assigned using total suspended sediment (TSS) concentrations at fixed measurement points instream.
 Using the measured concentration and mass balance, some TMDLs calculated the reduction required at that point to achieve water quality standards.
 Implicitly, there is attenuation between measurement points and reduction requirements apply to the landscape upstream until the previous measurement point.
 Modeling on a watershed scale that accounts for attenuation would provide greater understanding of the full impact of upstream actions and allow for a larger water quality trading service area.